Top Priorities and Tips for Adding an In-Law Suite

 - 8 percent of boomers would charge their parents rent.

-Another option is to build an addition to accommodate a new master suite.
-Usually the homeowners move into the new addition and remodel or upgrade their original suite for their parents or grandparents, says Buckner.
-Another possibility is to convert a third bay of a garage into a separate apartment-type living space with its own access.
-“This encourages privacy and autonomy,” she says, “and can be rented to someone else in the event of vacancy.”
+If there’s not enough room in the existing footprint of the home, an addition can create a new master suite.
+Usually, the homeowners move into the new addition and remodel or upgrade their original suite for their parents or grandparents, says Buckner.
+Another possibility is to convert the third bay of a garage into a separate apartment-type living space with its own access.
+“This encourages privacy and autonomy,” she says, “and can be rented to someone else in the event of a vacancy.”

 Once the space has been chosen, decide what can be included.
 A separate bathroom and adequate storage in the bedroom sitting area are essential.
 Separate washer- dryers (stackables are a good option here) might be included in the bathroom closet area.